bradcush/mark-tab-manager/README.md

 - Unit testing: `yarn test:unit`
 - Unit testing w/ coverage: `yarn test:unit:coverage`

+## Linting

+Linting using `eslist` is also automatically run as part of the GitHub CI for both a commit push and pull request.
+They are also run locally before committing using a pre-commit hook.
+The must be no errors for any pull request to be merged into the main branch.

+- Linting: `yarn lint`
+- Lint auto-fix: `yarn lint:fix`

 ## Running

 After having built the extension locally, using Chrome greater than version 88,